 Research uncovers new long-term strategy to tackle alcohol addiction

-Report co-author Howard Marsden-Hughes (Lead Therapist in Addictions at the Priory Hospital Preston) said: "We found that there are three interlinked processes involved in achieving long term recovery: ‘being sober’, ‘maintaining sobriety’ and ‘achieving recovery’.
-What is evident from the study is that a holistic approach to treatment, which focuses on lifelong recovery management through therapy or support groups, is as important as total abstinence in achieving long term recovery."
+Report co-author, Howard Marsden-Hughes (Lead Therapist in Addictions at Priory Hospital Preston), said: "We found that there are three interlinked processes involved in achieving long-term recovery: ‘being sober’, ‘maintaining sobriety’ and ‘achieving recovery’.
+What is evident from the study is that a holistic approach to treatment, which focuses on lifelong recovery management through therapy or support groups, is as important as total abstinence in achieving long-term recovery."

 Alcohol Awareness Week

 The report, released during Alcohol Awareness Week (18 – 22 November), provides new guidance for healthcare professionals responsible for treating and managing addictions by focusing on the processes to achieve long-term recovery rather than the outcomes.

 In aiming to understand why some people are able to achieve recovery and others are not, the study highlights that the lack of consensus regarding the definition of 'recovery' amongst healthcare professionals is a cause for concern as it stands to undermine clinical research and muddles communications to service users, the public and policy makers alike.

 The report also cites the need for greater consistency in the management of alcohol addiction, since the goals and methods of treatment reflect whether alcoholism is treated as a disease, an obsessive compulsive syndrome or a lifestyle choice.